 - (a) Capital improvement means a public improvement undertaking by a using agency, including the construction or reconstruction in whole or in part, of a building, road, bridge, street or water, sewer or storm water facility or a similar physical structure or facility necessary to the performance of the activities of the using agency. - (b) Contractual services means the rental, repair and maintenance of equipment and personal property required by using agencies but not furnished by their own employees, and utilities and other services of all types, including types not enumerated herein.
-This term shall not include professional services, professional design services, or capital improvements as defined herein. - (c) Department means the Department of Procurement. - (d) Director means the Director of the Department of
+This term shall not include professional services, professional design services, or capital improvements as defined herein. - (c) Department means the Department of Finance and Administration.